OneUptime/oneuptime/helm-chart/public/fyipe/README.md

 ## License

+The project will be deployed on Evaluation License by default.
 For a commercial license, please reach out to sales@fyipe.com.

+If you already have a commercial license.
+Please enter the license key on your dashboard (after you log in to Fyipe)